Nymeria8/bamzinga/README.md

 <pre><code>python bamzinga.py [gtf file] [sorted bam file] [outputfile] [G/I]
 </code></pre>

-**The G/I flag is used to designate the type of gff and the type of quantification:**
+**The G/I flag is used to designate the type of gtf and the type of quantification:**

 + **G** - gene quantification.
 It uses the gtf format of the Ensembl genomes
 + **I** - Isoform quantification.
 It uses the cuffmerge ouput gtf format of the [cufflinks](http://cole-trapnell-lab.github.io/cufflinks/) pipeline.